 NO SHOW/LATE CANCELLATION POLICY:

 Patients who do not show up for their appointment (without cancelling) will be considered a NO SHOW.
 Patients who No-Show three (3) or more times in a 24-month period may be dismissed from the practice and will be denied any future appointments.
 If you have multiple children in the practice this rule applies to each child, not the family as a whole.
-However, if one child meets the criteria for dismissal, then all siblings will be dismissed.
+However, if one child meets the criteria for dismissal due to no shows, then all siblings will be dismissed.

 Our practice’s policy regarding no shows and late cancellations is a follow: